Welcome to the Comfort Line!

-Thank you for logging in to TheComfortLine.com.
-On this site you will find many videotapes and power point presentations that explain the Comfort Theory (CT) , define the concepts, offer downloadable articles, and demonstrate how the theory should be used in practice.
+Thank you for visiting TheComfortLine.com!
+On this site you will find many resources that explain the Comfort Theory (CT), define the concepts, offer downloadable articles, and demonstrate how the theory can be used in practice.
 There is also a section for Frequently Asked Questions and descriptions of how CT evolved.
-Enjoy!
+Please use the links at the top of the main page for a variety of navigation options.

-Currently I am retired as associate professor, emeritus.
-My husband and I reside in Northeast Ohio where we enjoy being near our children and grandchildren.
+Currently she is retired as Associate Professor, Emeritus from University of Akron.
+She and her husband reside in Northeast Ohio where they enjoy being near their children and grandchildren.
 Hobbies include gardening, walking, reading, traveling, and volunteering.
-I founded and coordinated a parish nurse program in an underserved, inner city neighborhood.
-We adopted a sweet 7 year old mini-Schnauzer during Covid and love taking her to various parks near and far.
-Jenny brings us comfort every day.
+She founded and coordinated a parish nurse program in an underserved, inner city neighborhood.
+She and her husband adopted a sweet mini-Schnauzer during the COVID pandemic and love taking her to various parks near and far.
+Jenny brings them comfort every day.

-For several years I have been working with Dr. April Bice-Braswell, a PhD prepared pediatric nurse practitioner, Associate Professor, and promoter of Comfort Theory.
-As I am presently enjoying a lengthy retirement with my husband, Dr. Bice-Braswell has taken over many more responsibilities regarding the utilization and dissemination of CT.
+For several years Dr. Kolcaba has been working with Dr. April Bice-Braswell, a PhD prepared pediatric nurse practitioner, Associate Professor, and promoter of Comfort Theory.
+Dr. Kolcaba is presently enjoying a lengthy retirement with her husband.
+Dr. Bice-Braswell has taken over many more responsibilities regarding the utilization and dissemination of CT.
 Her background and interests are now included on TheComfortLine and she should be the primary contact for questions and invitations (e-mails below).

 To get started, if you're not familiar with Comfort Theory, click here to view "Comfort Theory 101".